peterboait/ESCoBox_Load_Model/README.md

 INSTALLATION
 The model is coded in Python 2.7.
 To run it Python 2.7 and one additional library module must be installed first.
 The following instructions apply for a Windows 7 or 8 computer:

-1. Download and install the latest version of Python 2.7 from  https://www.python.org/downloads/
+1. Download and install the latest version of Python 2.7 (2.7.9 or later) from  https://www.python.org/downloads/

 2. Add Python to the Windows PATH settings:
     - Open the Windows Control Panel
     - In the Control Panel, search for and open System.
     - In the dialog box, select Advanced System Settings
     - In the next dialog, select Environment Variables.
-    - In the User Variables section, edit the PATH statement to include the following (if there is no PATH variable, click         NEW to create one):  C:\Python27;C:\Python27\Lib\site-packages\;C:\Python27\Scripts\;
+    - In the User Variables section, edit the PATH statement to add the following (if there is no PATH variable, click         NEW to create one):  C:\Python27;C:\Python27\Lib\site-packages\;C:\Python27\Scripts\;

-3. Install setup tools from  https://pypi.python.org/pypi/setuptools To do this, download  ez_setup.py from the website, preferably so it is on the desktop.
-Then open IDLE which is one of the Python programs installed at step 1, and from its File menu open ez_setup.py.
-This will open in a new window, select the Run menu and Run module.

-4. Install pip by opening a Windows Command Prompt and entering:  easy_install pip

-5. Install Pillow by entering at the Windows Command Prompt: pip install Pillow
+3. Install Pillow by entering at the Windows Command Prompt: pip install Pillow

-6. Finally install the ESCoBox Load Model by entering at the Windows Command Prompt: pip install https://github.com/peterboait/ESCoBox_Load_Model.git
+4. Download the model as a zip file by clicking the button "Download ZIP" on the right hand side of the ESCoBox_Load_Model home page on GitHub (https://github.com/peterboait/ESCoBox_Load_Model/)

-7. Double-clicking on model_gui.py will run the model.
-Recommend that a shortcut be created by right-clicking on the file and selecting create shortcut, then move the shortcut to the desktop.
+5. Unzip the download and browse down the unzipped folders to /nested/...
+This contains the code modules.
+Double-clicking on model_gui.py should run the model.
+Recommend that a shortcut be created by right-clicking on that file and selecting create shortcut, then move the shortcut to the desktop.
+If double clicking does not work, open the IDLE program that will have been installed in step 1, from the File menu click Open and browse to model_gui.py and open it.
+This will come up in a new window, select Run and Run module - this should run the model.

+OPERATION
+To demonstrate operation, click the "Open model" button.
+This opens the "nested" directory".
+Look for the folder called model_inputs and open that.
+Select one of the files in it and open.
+This populates the model with some example data which can be run using either of the "Run model-month" or "Run model-year" buttons.
+Note the year run can take 15 minutes or more.

+To create a mini-grid model, first decide on the time of day being simulated.
+Then set up the appliance population - the numbers of each and their load can be edited if the defaults are not correct.
+Select the probability of an appliance being in use from the drop-downs on the right, given the time of day - this does not have to be very accurate so an "intelligent guess" is appropriate.
+There must be a value in all the data entry cells, should be zero where not used.
+Then run using the run buttons to determine the peak and average power load that should be expected, and the standard deviation of variation in power expressed as a percentage of the average.

+The model entered can be saved using the save button - use the model_inputs directory or create a new one.
+This allows multiple models for different times of the day to be easily created for a single set of appliances just by modifying the probability of use drop-down.